 |Annual coverage limit||$5,000, $10,000 or Unlimited||Unlimited|

-Despite its wider range of annual limits, Figo has a maximum lifetime limit of $100,000 for its Essential plan, $150,000 for its Preferred plan, and no lifetime limit for its Ultimate plan.
+Despite its wider range of annual limits, Figo has a maximum lifetime limit that is normally between $100,000 and $200,000 in most cases.
 All of Healthy Paws’ plans have no limit on lifetime benefits.